News & Analysis

 - About Us

-Doo-Sik Kim is a current managing partner of Shin & Kim and a member of the firm’s international dispute resolution practice group.
-Also a former managing partner (2006–2013) of the firm, which now has more than 450 professionals, Mr Kim has more than 30 years of experience and has extensive experience representing clients in complex, high-value disputes related to cross-border investments, post-M&A issues, shipbuilding, construction and engineering, infrastructure, energy and projects, and military and defence procurement.
+Doo-Sik Kim is a senior member of the firm’s international dispute resolution practice group.
+Also a former managing partner (2006–2013 and 2019-2021) of the firm, which now has more than 650 professionals, Mr Kim has more than 30 years of experience and has extensive experience representing clients in complex, high-value disputes related to cross-border investments, post-M&A issues, shipbuilding, construction and engineering, infrastructure, energy and projects, and military and defence procurement.

 Mr Kim has acted as counsel in numerous commercial arbitration cases under the rules of all the major arbitral institutions, including the ICC, KCAB, LCIA and UNCITRAL.
 Mr Kim is also a pioneer in Korea in investor-state dispute arbitrations under the ICSID rules.
 He regularly sits as arbitrator in international arbitrations under the KCAB and ICC rules and is vice president of the Korean Arbitrators Association.